Macron defeats populism but has to deal with Trump

 Macron, a proponent of globalization, centrist politics and the European Union, in effect erected a bastion against the unconventional and disruptive forces that have roiled developed world politics over the last year.

-"This is our civilization that's at stake, our way of life," Macron said shortly after his victory, in which he took 66% of the vote against Le Pen.
+"This is our civilization that's at stake, our way of life," Macron said shortly after his victory, in which he took around 66% of the vote against Le Pen.

 But it would be premature to declare that the populist wave has reached a high-water mark, given the recent turbulence in international politics.
 And Macron, who ran as an outsider despite establishment credentials, does bear some resemblance -- in his light political resume if nothing else -- to the neophyte leaders who have come from nowhere to shake up politics.